 They have to have independent evidence that meets all the elements of the crime, and they have to find the person guilty beyond a reasonable doubt to get a conviction in the case.

-You couldn't use a prior sex-related offense to say that because they committed that sex offense or offenses, they must have a propensity to commit the latest crime.
+You couldn't use a prior sex-related offense to say that because they committed that sex offense or offense, they must have a propensity to commit the latest crime.
 But now, Evidence Code Section 1108 has changed that.

 It directly speaks to saying that you can consider propensity evidence.
 You can say, look, he did this sex crime, so he must be guilty of the other one.
 It makes it okay.
 Section 1101 always ruled and is still relevant, with certain factors that allow the prosecutors to argue to the jury in a criminal sex crime case in Los Angeles that the person used a specific joint plan and scheme to commit these prior sex offenses.
 We believe that the new charge is the same standard plan or strategy, and you're allowed to consider it for that purpose.